live-wire/journal/README.md

 - Processing exactly once.
 - [Link to confluent article](https://www.confluent.io/blog/transactions-apache-kafka/)
 - [Talk by Matthias J. Sax](https://www.youtube.com/watch?v=zm5A7z95pdE) @ kafka Summit-2018.
+- **Two phase commits**: Two phase commit does not guarantee that a distributed transaction can't fail, but it does guarantee that it can't fail silently without the Transaction Manager being aware of it.

 #### Benford's Law
 - Given enough data, all the numbers for any given question fit the benford's curve.